georchestra/geonetwork/georchestra-migration/migration-dev-guide.md

   - add idea and settings to it
 - pom.xml
   - Add georchestra-integration module, set db-type
-- config-editor.xml contains xlink by default : see [about-xlinks.md](./about-xlinks.md)
 ## Process used

 ### 4.2.4 -> 4.2.7

 A branch has been created from core-geonetwork 4.2.7 tag and merged into `georchestra-gn4.2.x`.
-All conflicts files have been resolved with taking gn changes and not grochestra's one.
+All conflicts files have been resolved with taking gn changes and not geOrchestra's one.
 Then changes have been reimplemented.